Goat Cheese Jalapeno Rolls – Quick & Crispy Recipe!

 Solution:

-- When rolling, fold in the sides first to keep the filling secure, then roll tightly to prevent gaps.
+• When rolling, start by folding in the sides to lock in the filling, then roll tightly to avoid any gaps or spills.

 4. Keep the Wrappers from Getting Too Wet